hellerve/blog/wip/Introducing_anima.md

 <div class="figure-label">Fig. 4: Limiting the framerate.</div>

 Now that we’ve got the setup out of the way, let’s take care of `draw`.
-For now, let’s set the background and strok color there and leave it at that.
+For now, let’s set the background and stroke color there and leave it at that.

 ```
 (defn draw [app rend]